-2010: Baptist Seminary of Kentucky received Associate Membership in the Association of Theological Schools of the United States and Canada (ATS).
+2010: Baptist Seminary of Kentucky received Associate Membership in the Association of Theological Schools in the United States and Canada (ATS).

-2010: The seminary relocated to its present location on the campus of Georgetown College in Georgetown, Kentucky, during the summer.
+2010: The Seminary relocated to its present location on the campus of Georgetown College in Georgetown, Kentucky, during the summer.

 2012: On August 25, the Seminary recognized the completion of its tenth year of classes with a Tenth Anniversary Celebration held on the campus of Georgetown College.
-Dr. Brett Younger was the featured speaker.

-2013: In February, the Seminary was granted Candidacy for Accredited Status by the ATS Board of Commissioners and began a two year period of institutional self-study.
+2013: The Seminary was granted Candidacy for Accredited Status by the ATS Board of Commissioners and began a two year period of institutional self-study.